 Without a moral authority, who decides what is good or bad.
 Who would decide for people that it is wrong to murder – or for that matter, to do anything else?
 Moral relativism, for as destructive as it is we see it every single day.
 When an ultimate moral authority is rejected so is civil society and so is freedom.

 I just heard presidential candidate Hillary Clinton, in a speech, declare that in our country we are going to have to modify deeply held religious beliefs adding that no one should be discriminated against because of who they love (with the exception of those having deeply held religious beliefs).
 I certainly agree with the part about not discriminating.
 Choosing your path in life whatever it is should not require that anyone else embrace it.
-In that light, Mrs. Clinton I refer you to the first commandment: Love the Lord your God with all your heart and with all your soul and with all your mind.
-While doing that, and in light of the most recent revelations you may want to contemplate the remaining 9 as well.
+In that light, Mrs. Clinton I refer you to the greatest commandment: Love the Lord your God with all your heart and with all your soul and with all your mind.
+(Matthew 22:34-40) While doing that, and in light of the most recent revelations you may want to contemplate the remaining 9 as well.
 I recommend Dennis Prager’s short book, The Ten Commandments: Still the Best Moral Code.